Fugitive Snowden to seek temporary asylum in Russia

 Snowden has not been seen publicly since he arrived at Sheremetyevo from Hong Kong on June 23 and Russian officials say he has not formally entered the country because he has remained in the airport's transit zone.

-Snowden, who lived with his girlfriend in Hawaii and worked at a National Security Agency facility there before fleeing the country, said he had sacrificed a comfortable life in disclosing details of secret surveillance programs.
+Snowden, who lived with his girlfriend in Hawaii and worked at a National Security Agency facility there before fleeing he country, said he had sacrificed a comfortable life in disclosing details of secret surveillance programmes.

 "A little over one month ago, I had family, a home in paradise," Snowden, 30, said at the closed-door meeting, footage of which was shown on Russian television and a news website with close ties to Russian law enforcement agencies.